-Suzanne R. Perles, 52 Manhattan Beach, California, U.S.A.
+Suzanne R. Perles, 53 Manhattan Beach, California, U.S.A.

-- Governance Committee - Social Responsibility and Risk Governance Committee
+- Governance Committee - Social Responsibility and Risk Governance Committee (Chairman)

 Ms. Perles is Managing Director, The Corporate Development Company, a corporate advisory firm specializing in mergers and acquisitions.
-She is a member of the Board and Treasurer of America's Health Together.
+She is also a member of the Board of Directors and Treasurer of America's Health Together and a director of the Southern California Speed Skating Association.